The Misfit of Demon King Academy: Characters

 Anos's former homeroom teacher who was a pureblood royal and daughter of Elio Ludowell, the Demon Lord of Midhaze.
-She was later killed and reincarnated into a half-demon.
+After attacking Anos' mother, she was later killed and reincarnated into a half-blood (hybrid).
+She eventually sees the world from a hybrid's perspective, and comes to see her mistakes.
+She eventually becomes a teacher at the hero academy.